My general interest in dreams:

-The song “Hovering” is based on 2 dreams from the same night.
+The song “Hovering” (from the same album) is based on 2 dreams from the same night.
 As I was waking up, I had a drum riff in my head that I kept perfecting.
 When I woke up, I wrote down this unusual drum beat for Trinary System.
 Later I wrote the main guitar riff around the drum beat and put together the lyrics from the 2 dreams of the night.
 It is turning out to be one of our most interesting songs.

 My DREAM INTERPRETATION composing technique:

 I ran into a problem: Andre Breton, master of Surrealist Ceremonies, stated that music could not be Surrealist.
 Music was too abstract.
 But simultaneously, especially in phase one of Surrealism, dream logic was totally embraced by the Surrealists.
-Irritated at “not being able to make Surrealist Music”, I decided I should utilize dreams to create music, hence creating fully Surrealist Music and solving my problem.
+Irritated at “not being able to make Surrealist Music”, I decided I should utilize dreams to create music, hence creating fully Surrealist Music and solving the problem.

 I find a suitable dream (they vary considerably), and use its form and emotional content for the form and content of the music.
 In a way it is a “one-on-one” soundtrack for the dream.
 Since there is no visual at all in the final product, the dream has been completely transformed into music.
-Any style will do – I’ve made them for solo piano, guitar w/electronics, and have considered writing one for rocks.
-In true surrealist fashion, the style is not important – it’s what lies BEHIND the style that counts.
+Any style will do – I’ve made them for solo piano, guitar w/electronics, and have considered writing one for various sized rocks.
+In true surrealist fashion, the style is not important – it’s what lies behind the style that counts.

 My first attempt at utilizing dreams, ESTATES (1975, for piano and saxophone), was a baby step.
-At the beginning of the piece, the pianist recites the specific dream I recently had (good story, evocative content and definitely Surreal!).
-One section of the piece has long lines in the sax based directly on lines of Russian and Chinese troops zig-zagging in the desert.
+At the beginning of the piece, the pianist recites the specific dream I recently had (good story, evocative content and definitely Surreal).
+One section of the piece has long lines in the sax based directly on “lines of Russian and Chinese troops zig-zagging in the desert”.
 The very end, where “my lover and I were reunited for only hours each day, but all in all, they did not treat us badly.”, resulted in a full “arm chord” on the piano, played quietly, with both musicians intoning “Ahhhhhhhh……” on the beat, in a calm fashion, releasing all tension.